Student Resources > Transitional License Information

 To secure the license for the second year, the teacher and the hiring school system must submit the Transitional License application with the program of study form from Union's licensing officer.
 The teacher completes page 1 and the school system completes the renewal section of page 2.

 What are the requirements to be fully admitted to Union University's Educator Preparation Program?

-*All of these requirements can be found on 'Checklist of Procedures' page in the Transitional License packet which can be secured through or mailed from the Teacher Education Program at Union University.*
+*All of these requirements can be found on 'Checklist of Procedures' page in the Transitional License packet which can be secured through or mailed from the Educator Preparation Program at Union University.*